Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Yeah.
-Maybe a lot of, you know, reflection.
+Yeah, maybe a lot of, you know, reflection.
 Like, is it difficult?
-I'm sure it was difficult like to compare you before and you now, you know, you say like, oh, didn't do that much volume or as much as I was used to.
+I'm sure it was difficult like to compare things you before and you now, you know, you say like, i didn't do that much volume or as much as I was used to.

 Speaker

 that, was that part challenging for you or frustrating?
 Yeah.
-Kind of, you know, trying to get back to where where you were?
-Yeah. yeah I was like conscious conscious that it will take time. ah And in the past, like i was doing like in my last year, I was, I had an average of K per week, maybe around like,
+You know, trying to get back to where where you were.
+Yeah. yeah I was like conscious, conscious that it will take time. ah And in the past, like i was doing like in my last year, I was, I had an average of K per week, maybe around like,

 Speaker